oscarvargash/biol_550_2022/week_02/README.md

 ls
 ```

-We see that there are some extra files there that are probably inherited from compressing these files in a Mac machine.
-How can we remove these files from our folder? (tio you need to lookat the cheat sheet)
+WWe can remove now the `.zip` file.
+How can we remove this files from our folder?

 <details>
   <summary>Click to see an answer!</summary>

 ```
-rm -r *MAC*
+rm *.zip
 ```

 </details>